-- a) examines and approves the business plan and/or the strategic plan of the Company and its Group, also on the basis of an analysis of issues relevant for the generation of value in the long term; - b) routinely monitors the implementation of the business plan and/or strategic plan and evaluates general business performance, periodically comparing actual results with forecasts; - c) defines the nature and level of risk deemed compatible with the Company's strategic objectives, including in its assessments all the factors deemed material to the Company's sustainable success; - d) defines the Company's corporate governance system and the structure of the Group it heads, and judges the adequacy of the organizational, administrative and accounting structure of the Company and its strategic subsidiaries, with particular reference to the internal control and risk management system;
+b) routinely monitors the implementation of the business plan and/or strategic plan and evaluates general business performance, periodically comparing actual results with forecasts:

+c) defines the nature and level of risk deemed compatible with the Company's strategic objectives, including in its assessments all the factors deemed material to the Company's sustainable success;

+d) defines the Company's corporate governance system and the structure of the Group it heads, and judges the adequacy of the organizational, administrative and accounting structure of the Company and its strategic subsidiaries, with particular reference to the internal control and risk management system;

-- e) resolves on the operations of the Company and its subsidiaries where such transactions are strategically, economically or financially significant for the Company; toward this end, it determines the general criteria to be used to define relevant transactions and ensures that the strategically significant subsidiaries submit any transactions that could have a significant impact on the Company to the Board of Directors for approval; - f) at the recommendation of the Chair of the Board of Directors in agreement with the Chief Executive Officer (responsible for the internal control and risk management system), updates the procedure for the management and disclosure of documents and information concerning the Company, with particular reference to inside information.
-For further details, see Section 5 of this Report.
+e) resolves on the operations of the Company and its ownership of the minimum amount needed to participate subsidiaries where such transactions are strategically, in the filing of a list is based on the number of shares offieconomically or financially significant for the Company; cially held by the shareholder on the day the lists are filed toward this end, it determines the general criteria to be with the Issuer. used to define relevant transactions and ensures that the strategically significant subsidiaries submit any transac-The candidates must be numbered sequentially in the tions that could have a significant impact on the Company lists up to the number of seats to be filled.
+In accordance to the Board of Directors for approval;

+with the latest version of Art.
+147 ter, fourth paragraph, of the TUF, Art.
+16.3, last passage, of the bylaws states that f) at the recommendation of the Chair of the Board of every list must include at least two clearly indicated can-Directors in agreement with the Chief Executive Officer didates who qualify as independent in accordance with (responsible for the internal control and risk management the law.
+The lists which include three or more candidates system), updates the procedure for the management and must include candidates of both genders, as indicated in disclosure of documents and information concerning the the notice of call for the Annual General Meeting, in order Company, with particular reference to inside information. to ensure that the composition of the Board of Directors For further details, see Section 5 of this Report. complies with current laws relating to gender equality.